 How about going to a theater play in the language you are thinking of learning?
 You do not have to understand the context of the play; what you need to pay attention to is how the language makes you feel.

-I sat for two and half hours listening to the language without understanding the meaning.
+I sat for two and a half hours listening to the language without understanding the meaning.
 I listened closely to the language and how my senses felt toward the sound, inflection, and tones.
 I must tell you I had never had the interest to learn Hindi, but after the play, I am curious.

 In all fairness, I must share that I read the cliffs notes (found below) of the play before watching it.
-The cliffs notes gave me a little of knowledge about the meaning of the play.
+The cliffs notes gave me a little knowledge about the meaning of the play.

 I was out of my comfort zone during this activity, for sure, but I did not mind it at all.
 What I discovered was that this activity helps determine if a specific language might be right to learn.
 It would be a shame to spend precious time learning a language to find later out that you do not feel the love you thought you did for the language.